 This, the fund said, is giving it cause to refresh how it invests to continue to achieve its investment purpose.

 One of its primary strategies involves a renewed commitment to diversification across geographies and asset classes, driven by the shifting dynamics of high inflation and interest rates, which have pushed the equity-bond correlation into more positive territory.
-In fact, the fund declared that "the era of using government bonds to diversify equity-related risk is over," marking a significant shift in investment strategy.
+In fact, the fund declared that “the era of using government bonds to diversify equity-related risk is over”, marking a significant shift in investment strategy.

-“Instead of relying solely on government bonds for that much-needed diversification - as per traditional portfolio construction - we are turning to more true diversifiers in our portfolio: exposures that come from non-directional alternative/hedge fund strategies such as equity market-neutral or systematic macro strategies, for example,” it elaborated.
+“Instead of relying solely on government bonds for that much-needed diversification – as per traditional portfolio construction – we are turning to more true diversifiers in our portfolio: exposures that come from non-directional alternative/hedge fund strategies such as equity market-neutral or systematic macro strategies, for example,” it said.

 Currently, its position includes owning gold and commodities, more domestic assets, and different currency and regional allocations.